 - A really good poker player will only play about 20 percent of the hands they’re dealt.
 In the same way, you should be poised to act but patient enough to choose your moment.
 Don’t try to bluff a player on a winning streak or ask for a raise when your company is in a financial downturn.
 But if you have a good read on the situation and the odds look reasonable, then it’s time to act.

-Want to learn more about how to succeed in poker and in business?
-Visit us at PokerDivas and see how we can make you a bold leader and a confident risk-taker.
+Want to ramp-up your success in business?
+Visit us at PokerDivas and see how we can make you and your corporate team bold leaders, better negotiators and a confident risk-takers.